 Reservations: For participation in the meditiation course a reservation some time ahead is advisable.
-Otherwise just contact Mae Chee Brigitte.

 Meditation Course: Once a month (starting first saturday of every month) a one week intense meditation course is held.
 Participants are mainly Thai people from Bangkok area.
 Language is Thai (in teachings, talks, guided meditations, etc.).
-Some teachings will be translated by Mae Chee Brigitte.
-After the 7-days course participants are welcome to stay longer in Khao Yai Meditation Center.
+After the 7-days course participants are welcome to stay longer in Khao Yai Meditation

+Center.